 The institution qualifies for the ruling of Probationary Stipulations in the table General Guidance for Initial Site Visit Team Recommendations (based upon the number of standards unmet), but the team feels that candidates and/or students in the K-12 classroom are possibly being harmed or a disservice is being done to them due to the degree to which those standards are not being met.
 The degree of harm makes the determination "denial" instead of "probationary".

-The institution has blatantly and systematically disregarded the policies and processes of the Commission on Teacher Credentialing regarding credential program approval, credential program implementation, and candidate completion, establishing a pattern of disregard.
+The institution has blatantly and systematically disregarded the policies and processes of the Commission on Teacher Credentialing regarding credential program approval, credential program implementation, and candidate completion.

 The institution is routinely credentialing candidates who were clearly not meeting all credential requirements.

+The program is provided entirely, or largely, by a third party other than the approved program sponsor and this arrangement has not been disclosed in the preconditions or other communication to the Commission.

 b) Revisits